WSudul/Maze_Generator/maze_generator/ReadMe.txt

     CONSOLE APPLICATION : maze_generator Project Overview
 ========================================================================

+The goal of application is to generate randomized mazes based on various algorithms

+The result will be presented as either
+-Graph object (adjacency list) containing all the paths and implicitly walls -2D array (Matrix) ,a visual representation of maze (ready to be exported to for eg a bitmap file) #TODO to be considered

+Maze generation is based on graph representation of the Grid (each Vertex has 4 Edges to 4 adjacent Vertexes) or different structure (for eg A triangle)

 AppWizard has created this maze_generator application for you.

 This file contains a summary of what you will find in each of the files that